 The prize you choose to give away will play a major role in the success of your contest, as it will be people's primary incentive to enter it.
 When choosing a prize there a few key points you'll want to consider:

 - You need to provide users with sufficient incentive to enter.
 Your prize should be valuable enough to justify the effort of entering the contest.

 - Your prize should primarily appeal to users who are likely to take an interest in your project and become potential backers.
 There's no point driving action from hordes of users who will never be interested in your Kickstarter campaign.

 - You should try to offer a prize that users can't get anywhere else.
 If you're offering a prize that people want but can't get elsewhere, they'll be pretty inclined to enter your contest.

-If you have a variety of products available you may even want to give away a prize bundle made up of all your different offerings, this can be a great way to boost the value of your prize.
-You can achieve a similar effect by offering a unique, limited edition or personalized product as a prize.
+If you have a variety of products available then it's a good idea to give away a prize bundle made up of all your different offerings.
+This can be a great way to boost the value of your prize and appeal to a broader audience.
+You can also achieve a similar effect by offering a unique, limited edition or personalised product as a prize.